-The Applications should be submitted on the prescribed Bid Cum Application Form and in BLOCK LETTERS in ENGLISH only in accordance with the instructions contained herein and in the Bid Cum Application Form.
-Applications not so made are liable to be rejected.
-Applications made using a third-party bank account or using third party UPI ID linked bank account are liable to be rejected.
-Bid Cum Application Forms should bear the stamp of the Designated Intermediaries.
-ASBA Bid Cum Application Forms, which do not bear the stamp of the Designated Intermediaries, will be rejected.
+The Applications were required to be submitted on the prescribed Bid Cum Application Form and in BLOCK LETTERS in ENGLISH only in accordance with the instructions contained herein and in the Bid Cum Application Form.
+Applications not so made were liable to be rejected.
+Applications made using a third-party bank account or using third party UPI ID linked bank account were liable to be rejected.
+Bid Cum Application Forms was required to bear the stamp of the Designated Intermediaries.
+ASBA Bid Cum Application Forms, which did not bear the stamp of the Designated Intermediaries, were liable to be rejected.